We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 - a discount on hearing aids from specific healthcare providers

 Most hearing aid manufacturers offer finance plans.
-These are often flexible and allow a person to pay for their hearing aid over time.
+These are often flexible and allow people to pay for their hearing aid over time.
 Typically, these payment plans run over 12–60 months.

-A person can speak with their audiology specialist regarding finance options.
-Some companies may offer a payment plan with very low, or sometimes no, interest.
+An individual can speak with their audiology specialist regarding finance options.
+Some companies may offer a payment plan with very low or no interest.

-The Hearing Industries Association offer a helpful guide to finance options for hearing aids.
+The Hearing Industries Association offers a helpful guide to finance options for hearing aids.
 Some of the companies that can assist include:

 A person may purchase a hearing aid using their employee health benefits.
 Some employers have health benefits that include a flexible spending account (FSA).

-An FSA allows a person to set aside some money during the year to pay for prescription medications and other eligible healthcare costs.
+An FSA allows people to set aside some money during the year to pay for prescription medications and other eligible healthcare costs.

 Refurbished hearing aids

-Hearing aids are an effective method for improving a person’s hearing and helping them communicate.
-They often have high costs due to their advanced technology, with prices ranging from about $1,000 to close to $6,000.
+Hearing aids are an effective method for improving an individual’s hearing and helping them communicate.
+However, they often have high costs due to their advanced technology, with prices ranging from about $1,000 to $6,000.

 Most health insurance plans do not cover hearing aids or the associated hearing exams.
 However, some insurance companies offer additional benefits that a person may wish to purchase.
 These options often include specific terms, including the use of in-network healthcare providers.

-A person may save money by purchasing a refurbished hearing aid or using their employee benefits.
+People may also save money by purchasing a refurbished hearing aid or making use of their employee benefits.